 In Notting Hill in London, the Reverend Bruce Kenrick was so appalled by the shocking conditions many families had to call home in his parish that he was moved to set up an organisation called Shelter in 1966.

 Shelter’s vision was to create a national body that would speak out for the hidden homeless, and unite the work of different housing charities.

 In the same year Shelter was formed, the BBC screened Ken Loach’s film about homelessness, ‘Cathy Come Home’.

 Twelve million people watched the film on its first broadcast.
-The public, media and the government were alerted to the massive scale of the housing crisis – and Shelter’s support grew.
+The public, media and the government were alerted to the massive scale of the housing emergency – and Shelter’s support grew.

 1968: Shelter Scotland was formed on 3 October 1968, harnessing the anger and compassion that had catapulted Shelter into the nation’s conscience in 1966.